DFearing/online-voting/docs/Explanation.md

 `V = GvPubKey + VtPubKey + GvPrvKey(VtPubKey)`

 In order to tally the vote, all Ms with matching Vs are counted, everything else is ignored.
+If a voter wants to verify their vote on a trusted/semi-trusted system, which they absolutely should, they don't even need to worry about voting on a compromised system.
+Let's examine why.

+Look at M again, but this time from the perspective of a hacker looking to change the results of the election.
+Say you vote A, but they change your vote to B, when you verify your vote, it won't match.
+Even if they feed you false data and point you to an actual record on the blockchain with a vote for A, the values won't match because of the registration code.
+With voter verification, even a compromised voting system isn't a problem.